jcopedev/ExcoAppJS/README.md

 Navigate to: localhost/excoappjs/excoapp<br>
 The index.html should come automatically <br>
 Try posting--don't say anything mean, because we'll actually be able to see it in the database <br>
-Try deleting something in the limited timeline, it will prompt you to sign up --not implemented yet.<br>
+Try deleting something in the limited timeline, it will prompt you to sign up --~~not implemented yet.~~<br>
 Navigate to authentication<br>
 sign up either with google or email password.<br>
 Use real credentials It should redirect you to your user profile with a "full timeline" <br>